scholacantorum/public-site/concerts/light/index.md

 Romanticism, and modern harmonies, connecting the listener to his or her own mortal journey.

 Artistic Director Buddy James and members of Schola Cantorum will also perform this work in Carnegie Hall on April 23, 2023.
+If you&rsquo;re a singer and would like to join Schola for this opportunity, please <a href="/sing">check out our Auditions page!</a>